-With the offical UK coronavirus death now well past 40,000, we remember the names of those journalists – both current and former – who have died from the virus.
+With the official UK coronavirus death now well past 100,000, we remember the names of those journalists – both current and former – who have died from the virus.

 As key workers, journalists have provided a vital role during the pandemic in keeping the public informed and up-to-date with life-saving information while also holding power to account.

-We also remember the independent retailers who have died whilst helping to bring the news to their communities.
+We also remember the independent retailers who died while helping to bring the news to their communities.

 If you know of anyone we have missed and should be included in the list below, please email email@example.com and we will aim to add them.